You’re not getting enough traffic.

 You can use sub-articles to create your own infographic, too, which is a great way to repurpose content and save time.
 When you save an influencers’ time, you’ve won.

 Recommending an article that can be transformed into an infographic not only eliminates added communication time between both parties, but it makes the author’s job a lot easier.
-As a result, they are more inclined to agree to your proposal because they don’t really need to do anything.
+As a result, they are more inclined to agree to your business proposal because they don’t really need to do anything.

 But what if I want to research contacts for multiple different niches?